seanfisk/mastering-eos/manual/contributing/prereqs.rst

 .. image:: /images/gedit/plugins.png
    :alt: gedit Plugins Dialog

 The checkbox should become checked.
-If it turns to a red warning sign, please contact |the-sysadmin|_ for help.
+If it turns to a red warning sign, please `report an issue`_.
 EditorConfig is now enabled for gedit!

 Another step in setting up your editor is to configure it as the editor for Git commit messages.
 Do this with::